holyjak/interactive-dev-wshop/Instructor guide.md

 3. Forget to reload the page (to invoke the handler) => why is it "unbound"

 #### Individual work on tasks 2-4

+TIPS for the people: Read the function docstring and task description carefully.
+Proceed in minimal steps, trying each out in the REPL.

 Give them a few minutes for each task, walking around and helping.